The following is a commissioned mini-interlude focusing on Felicity’s father, Lincoln.

 “There, you see?”
 His father’s voice was firm.
-“That kid was meant to report thing, to investigate, find the truth.
+“That kid was meant to report things, to investigate, find the truth.
 She’s got the head for it.
 And the stubbornness.”

 Lincoln found himself nodding.
 Nonetheless, he insisted, “And if she wants to do that, she’ll come back to it.
 I can’t smother her, Dad.
 Not… I just can’t.”

 Arthur’s voice softened.
 “I know, son.
 I… well, your mom’s yelling something about coming in for our shows.
 You tell that kid to call me when she gets back in from the trip with the vampire.”